 This policy paper represents the combined thinking of an expert group of independent academics, policy analysts, and retired government officials with many years as close witnesses to the U.S.-Pakistan relationship.
 Drawing on several discussion sessions and other communications, this paper examines the relationship and lays out a range of concrete proposals that take into account the interests of both countries.
-The issues and conclusions provided here are meant for U.S. policymakers as well as others with an interest in finding pathways for improved relations between the two countries.
+The issues and conclusions provided here are meant for U.S. policymakers possibilities can be identified that have as well as others with an interest in finding pathways for improved relations between the two countries.